33rd Annual UP SWE Engineering & Computer Science Career Fair

 Portland, OR 97203

 More information about the Career Fair will be posted here as we get closer to the date of the event.
 Please contact email@example.com to receive information about applying for a booth at the event.
+If you are interested in a student event planning position for the career fair, check the student job board for details to apply!

 About the Career Fair

-For the past thirty two years, the student chapter of the Society of Women Engineers at the University of Portland has hosted the engineering and computer science career fair for current students and alumni.
+For the past thirty-three years, the student chapter of the Society of Women Engineers at the University of Portland has hosted the engineering and computer science career fair for current students and alumni.
 Recruiters have an opportunity to meet students and alumni with engineering and computer science majors including mechanical engineering, civil engineering, electrical engineering, engineering management, and computer science.

 The SWE Engineering & Computer Science Career Fair provides employers with the opportunity to: